Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 1. *Frequency Gain*, that determines an amount by which the center frequency of filter is boosted or cut.
 2. *Bandwidth*/*Q factor*, that are used to set the width of boosted or cut frequency band.

-Here is a filter scheme:
+Here is a filter frequency response scheme:

 <br />